HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

   )
 }}

 Similarly, [Figure 13](#fig-13) shows the top 10 most common third-party cookies being created on the top 1M websites.
 The `IDE` and `test_cookie` cookies are set by `doubleclick.net` (owned by Google) and are present on more than 35% and 25% of websites.
-DoubleClick checks if a user's web browser supports third-party cookies by trying to set `test_cookie`. `MUID` from Microsoft is next, present on more than 23% of websites, and is also used for targeted advertising and cross-site tracking.
-As already pointed out before with [`Partitioned` cookies](#partitioned-chips-proposal), this year we do not observe anymore the `YSC` and `VISITOR_INFO1_LIVE` from YouTube among top third-party cookies.
+DoubleClick checks if a user's web browser supports third-party cookies by trying to set `test_cookie`. `MUID` from Microsoft comes next, present on more than 23% of websites, and is also used for targeted advertising and cross-site tracking.
+As already pointed out in the [`Partitioned` cookies](#partitioned-chips-proposal) section, this year we do not observe anymore the `YSC` and `VISITOR_INFO1_LIVE` from YouTube among top third-party cookies.

 {# TODO would be nice to investigate a little more what is behind youtube not using these anymore and maybe be able to say more here #}